-TOMS178 is a C++ library which uses the Hooke-Jeeves direct search algorithm to seek the minimizing point of a function F(X) of several variables, by Arthur Kaupe.
+TOMS178, a C++ code which uses the Hooke-Jeeves direct search algorithm to seek the minimizing point of a function F(X) of several variables, by Arthur Kaupe.

 The Hooke_Jeeves algorithm does not required the function F(X) to be differentiable.
 It does not even require the function to be continuous, although it should probably only be "weakly discontinuous", like a step function, with finitely many well-separated jumps.
 In any case, the algorithm only examines function values, never derivatives, remembers the location of the best value encountered, and seeks to improve this value by a clever pattern search.

 The user supplies a quantity rho, between 0 and 1, which controls how cautious or daring the search is, as well as a routine to evaluate the function, and a few input parameters.

 A C version of the algorithm, as written by Mark Johnson, is available at http://www.netlib.org/opt/hooke.c

 The text of many ACM TOMS algorithms is available online through ACM: http://calgo.acm.org/ or NETLIB: http://www.netlib.org/toms/index.html.